lillianlakes/credit-card-fraud-detection/README.md

 Prior to visualizing and modeling the data, I performed feature engineering.
 For example, I mapped IP addresses to countries using the IP table and created variables for 'relevant countries' that were heavily represented in the dataset.
 For transactions with hidden IP addresses, country was mapped to 'Unknown'.
 From countries, I also created a variable for the number of countries associated with the device's transactions.

-Using the signup and purchase times, I created variables for purchase month, weekday, period of day.
+Using the signup and purchase times, I created variables for purchase month, weekday, and period of day.
 I used the signup and purchase times to create a ‘seconds since signup’ variable, that I further engineered into a Quick Purchase variable indicating whether or not a purchase was made within 137 seconds of signup.

 Additionally, I used Device ID to create a 'device frequency' value indicating the number of times a device was used in the dataset.